volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 These kinds of issues are extremely hard to debug, so remember the one thing in order to avoid them: **it's not recommended to use an index as a key if an order of list elements may change.**

+## **What Happens If I Don't Pass The Key?**

+If you are wondering what happens if you don't pass the key, the answer is simple - apart from throwing a warning, React will use indexes as keys as a fallback.

+In any case, skipping a key is not recommended.

 ## Not Sure Of The Impact?

 It may still not be obvious how do extra mutations impact application, so let's extract **li** element to a separate component called **Element** and add a **useEffect()** with a **console.log()** to see when it's mounted and unmounted: